As Qatar row smolders, world markets tot up dependence on Gulf petrodollars

 "One should expect Gulf governments to sell liquid assets when they have to.
 I am sure the Qataris will be moving some of their less liquid assets into more liquid ones as a form of insurance, i.e. real estate into equities," said Marcus Chenevix, a Middle East economist at consultancy TS Lombard.

-Gulf holdings in European firms, meanwhile, may be four times bigger than previously thought because these investments are often made via external asset managers, according to a study by Nasdaq Corporate Solutions [nL8N1AJ3OM].
+Gulf holdings in European firms, meanwhile, may be four times bigger than previously thought because these investments are often made via external asset managers, according to a study by Nasdaq Corporate Solutions.

 The Gulf crisis impact may be diluted by two factors, though.

-Note: (This version of the story corrects para 8 to clarify that Abhishek Kumar is lead investment manager, emerging market debt at State Street Global Advisors not emerging debt specialist)